api-platform/docs/admin/getting-started.md

 ## Creating the Admin (React) and Customize It With Twig

-You can install the admin component with composer by using :
+You can install the admin component with Composer by using:

     $ composer require api-admin